nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/external-templates/default-configuration-templates.md

 ## Default Easyshare Configuration

 This application template provides the default configuration for the [Easyshare addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/easyshare), allowing you to update the default EasyShareFolder document type definition and layouts.
-It also imports the default extensions as well as the UI element to add a document into an easyshare folder.
+It also imports the default extensions as well as the UI element to add a document into an Easyshare folder.
 Please note you need to select the Nuxeo Web UI and Easyshare packages in the Application Dependencies screen to use this project.
 Once the project is imported, you will have Nuxeo Studio validation errors: you can safely ignore them.

 ## DAM Dashboard

-This external template allows you for creating a visual dashboard.
+This external template allows you to create a visual dashboard.
 It is composed of several pictures redirecting to a specific document (a folder, a collection, a video...).
 The dashboard is configured from the Administration menu (Submenu called "Dashboard Configuration").
 Once installed, assign values to the different areas and save.

 ## Default Adobe CC Connector Configuration